Franklin Gothic Trading Cards

 Outcome

-The project bridges graphic design and sports memorabilia, casting typography in a new role—as a living, playable character in the narrative of American culture.
+The result bridges graphic design and sports memorabilia, casting typography in a new role—as a living, playable character in the narrative of American culture.
 It’s an iconic Americana throwback, where Franklin Gothic doesn't just support design—he steps into the spotlight.

 Tools Used